Nas-matutto/e-commerce_calculator/src/data/post/meta-ads-for-shopify-founders.md

 ## Why Meta Ads Work for Shopify Brands

 Meta platforms are ideal for new DTC (Direct-to-Consumer) brands for a number of reasons.
 In fact, when you plan the launch of your brand, you should always have a set budget allocated for Meta Ads as that's where most likely your first few sales to strangers will come from.
-If you don't yet know how much it will cost you to launch your brand or are unsure about how much money you should have saved for Ads, check out [this tool](hhttps://www.sellingwithnas.com/tools/launch-cost-estimator) I put together.
+If you don't yet know how much it will cost you to launch your brand or are unsure about how much money you should have saved for Ads, check out <a href="https://www.sellingwithnas.com/tools/launch-cost-estimator" target="_blank" rel="noopener noreferrer">this tool</a> I put together.
 Meta Ads can help you with:

 - **Scalable reach**: Billions of daily active users are on Meta Platforms, so its a quick way to put your product in front of them.
 - **Visual storytelling**: Perfect for showcasing products through images and videos.